SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

 - <span style="font-style:Italic;font-size:19px;">Point 24</span>

+    - According to quantitative linguistic comparison of Bible translations using computerized statistical [**analysis**](/assets/docs/AnalysisGBI.pdf) the English Standard Version (ESV) is the most literal formal equivalent bible version on Earth.

     - **He who wins souls is wise (Pr 11:30 NET)**.
-According to quantitative linguistic comparison of Bible translations using computerized statistical [**analysis**](/assets/docs/AnalysisGBI.pdf) the English Standard Version (ESV) is the most literal formal equivalent bible version on Earth.
+How much easier would it be to convey a message to someone with a reading comprehension score greater than 60%?

 <!-- |Version|Readability|Literalness|Final|
 |:-:|:-:|:-:|:-:|